emilycboyle/emilycboyle/README.md

-I'm Emily and I'm a ✨ senior product analyst ✨ based in Berlin.
+I'm Emily and I'm a ✨ senior analyst ✨ based in Berlin.